-The schematic cross section of the simulated structure is shown in the Fig. 1.
-The device features the following physical and geometrical parameters: an undoped Schottky layer of $Al{0.25}Ga{0.75}N$ and 1 nm of thick, a donor layer of $Al{0.25}Ga{0.75}N$ with n-doping concentration of 3e19 cm-3 and a thickness of 7 nm.
-An undoped spacer layer of GaN with 1 nm of thick is inserted between the donor and channel layers to separate the ionized donor atoms and the free electrons of the channel layer which furthermore improves the channel mobility; the channel layer is an undoped $In{0.75}Ga{0.25}N$ with 10 nm of thickness.
+The schematic cross section of the simulated structure is shown in Figure 1.
+The physical and geometrical parameters of the device are: an undoped Schottky layer of $Al{0.25}Ga{0.75}N$ and a thickness of 1 nm, a donor layer of $Al{0.25}Ga{0.75}N$ with n-doping concentration of 3e19 cm-3 and a thickness of 7 nm.
+A 1 nm thick undoped spacer layer of GaN was inserted between the donor and channel layers as to separate the ionized donor atoms and the free electrons of the channel layer which furthermore improves the channel mobility; the channel layer is an undoped In{0.75}Ga{0.25}N with 10 nm of thickness.

 The layers below the channel are identical to the one above the channel in order to form DG-HEMT structure.
-The gate length is fixed to 15 nm and the area of the device is 0.5 μ m \times 200 μ m.
+The gate length is fixed to 15 nm and the area of the device is 0.5 μ m × 200 μ m.
 The gate-source spacing (L{GS}) and the gate-drain spacing (L{GD}) are fixed to 110 nm and 370 nm, respectively.
-The table 1 shows the meaning of structure parameters.
+Table 1 shows the meaning of structure parameters.

-Fig. 1: Schematic cross section of the simulated DG-HEMT.
+Figure 1.
+Schematic cross section of the simulated DG-HEMT.